ADBLOCK #102

 Fees $1,526 $1,526

-Learn more about South Dakota State tuition and fees.
+Read more about South Dakota State University tuition and fees.

-South Dakota State Wildlife Management Bachelor’s Program Diversity
+South Dakota State University Wildlife Management Bachelor’s Program Diversity

-For the most recent academic year available, 74% of wildlife bachelor's degrees went to men and 26% went to women.
+In the most recent graduating class, 50% of wildlife management bachelor’s degrees went to men and 50% went to women.

-The majority of bachelor's degree recipients in this major at South Dakota State are white.
-In the most recent graduating class for which data is available, 94% of students fell into this category.
+The majority of wildlife management bachelor’s degree graduates at South Dakota State University are White.
+Roughly 100% of graduates fell into this category.

-The following table and chart show the ethnic background for students who recently graduated from South Dakota State University with a bachelor's in wildlife.
+The following table and chart show the ethnic background for students who recently graduated from South Dakota State University with a bachelor’s in wildlife management.

 Ethnic Background Number of Students